kontainer-sh/kontainer-sh/README.md

 * Active

 Now everything is set up and installed.
-To trigger the first installation of the app, you need to wait for the pod "el-trigger-demo-el-xxx" to be ready.
+To trigger the first installation of the app, you need to wait for the pod "el-trigger-el-xxx" to be ready.
 After the pod is ready, you need to trigger a push event in your GitHub repository with your app code.
 After a while, your app pod gets the status "running," and after that, everything is ready.